Case Name: Kristi Koschkee, et al. v. Tony Evers, et al.

 On behalf of several concerned citizens, WILL filed an original action in the Wisconsin Supreme Court asking the court to take the case immediately and skip the lower courts, in order to resolve the dispute over Coyne and bring certainty to the law.

-The Court granted the petition, but the DOJ and DPI have argued over which agency’s attorneys will represent Evers and the DPI in court.
-Oral argument on that question is scheduled for May 15, 2018, after which the Court will order briefing and oral argument for next fall.
+The Court granted the petition, but the DOJ and DPI argued over which agency’s attorneys will represent Evers and the DPI in court.
+The Court ruled that DPI could use its own attorneys, and DOJ could file an amicus brief if it wished to participate.